AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/advertising/ads.md

 | `clientId` | The client ID of the [!DNL Google] application used to acquire the refresh token. |
 | `clientSecret` | The client secret of the [!DNL Google] application used to acquire the refresh token. |

-For more information about getting started, refer to this [Google AdWords document](https://developers.google.com/adwords/api/docs/guides/authentication).
+For more information about getting started, refer to this [[!DNL Google AdWords] document](https://developers.google.com/adwords/api/docs/guides/authentication).

 ## Connect your [!DNL Google AdWords] account